joshwcomeau/words-with-strangers-redux/README.md

 This app has so-so coverage of reducers, custom game logic, and server models.
 Uses mocha as a test runner and Chai for assertions (using Expect).

-Tests can be run with NPM: `npm test`.
+Tests can be run with NPM: `npm run test`.

 Specific files can be tested by passing in filenames: `npm test **/game.reducer*`.
 Or, you can use `describe.only` and `describe.except`.